ConScape/ConScape.jl/examples/2_landmarks.md

 cor(filter(!isnan, betm), filter(!isnan, betm_coarse))
 ```

-We can write this whole comparison using `Problem` definitions:
+We can write this whole comparison using `ConScapeProblem` definitions:

 ```julia
 measures = (;